haqishen/python-IB-Trader/README.md

 # python-IB-Trader

-this is a minimal automated trader for American stock market using Interactive Brokers python API (ibapi)
+this is a minimal automated trader for American stock using **official** Interactive Brokers python API (ibapi)

 ## dependencies